German flag italian flag Mexico flag Spain flag Portugese flag Korean flag Chinese flag Japanese Flag 日本语

 PKD top of page PKDiet.com polycystic kidney disease

-AVOID ANIMAL PROTEINS - some bETTER CHOICES when choosing to eat animal protein
+some BETTER CHOICES when choosing to eat animal protein

 If it is not possible for you to eliminate all animal foods there are some better choices than others.
 Limit the quantity of animal proteins to 3 ounces of meat (the size of a deck of cards) or 1 ounce of cheese (the size of one dice), once or twice per week.
 Should you find this difficult, try eating less than three ounces of animal protein per day.
 Do not abstain from animal products for several days, then one day, splurge on a large quantity of meat.
 This is known as eating like a lion and this will reduce kidney functioning in healthy individuals.
 It decreases the GFR, Glomerular Filtration Rate through the kidneys.